-Boulder resident Jon Caldera, who owns one or more of the guns banned under the new ordinance, is a plaintiff in the lawsuit seeking to have the ordinance overturned.
+Boulder resident Jon Caldara, who owns one or more of the guns banned under the new ordinance, is a plaintiff in the lawsuit seeking to have the ordinance overturned.

-“I have lived in Boulder since 1984,” Mr. Caldera said.
+“I have lived in Boulder since 1984,” Mr. Caldara said.
 “I believe we need to hold Boulder to its own standards in celebrating diversity and tolerance.”

-“This is hate,” Mr. Caldera added, speaking of the city council’s view toward gun owners.
+“This is hate,” Mr. Caldara added, speaking of the city council’s view toward gun owners.
 “These are elitists who want people like me out of their town.”

 The new Boulder ordinance bans many rifles, shotguns, pistols, and standard-capacity magazines, as well as raising the minimum age for firearm possession within city limits.

 Boulder residents may be subject to up to $1,000 in fines and 90 days in jail per violation.

 The ordinance passed by unanimous vote despite an overwhelming number of public comments, telephone calls, and emails expressing concerns with and opposition.
 Mountain States Legal Foundation fighting on behalf of Mr. Caldara and other Boulder residents to overturn the unconstitutional ban.